 - The day of your exam, you and your department representative should come to the IALC main office, Kruegel Hall, Room 13, five minutes before the exam is scheduled to begin.

 - There will be a whiteboard and markers available in the classroom.

 - The ITA exam is designed to rate teaching ability in English without the use of PowerPoint or handouts, i.e., what could be taught to someone walking in to your office.
-A one-page handout may be used to show graphs/charts that need to be referred to during the lesson.
-The handout should not be used to convey the content of the lesson.
-If you would like to provide printed handouts you should bring four copies.

 - You will be evaluated on your ability to effectively teach and communicate with students in English.